 I’m feeling down, can meditation help?

 You bet!
 This is one of the most common reasons people come to Lifeflow.
-It may be that there are situations in your life that are getting you down, or just an ongoing sense of feeling low or of the daily grind.
-Perhaps you’re physically low in energy or suffering from fatigue.
+It may be that there are situations in your life that are getting you down, or just an ongoing sense of feeling low or being sick of the daily grind.
+Or perhaps you’re suffering from fatigue.

 The good news is meditation is one of the most effective tools for restoring our physical and emotional wellbeing – and most importantly helping us to actually feel better.